TechplexEngineer/bionics-docs/content/guides/toolbox-foam-cutouts/_index.md

 07. Copy the tool selection and paste in Inkscape.
 Repeat for all tools, create a layout matching your rough layout from step 1.
 {{< img "07_layout_in_inkscape.svg" "400" >}}

+08. Use the Width and Height toolbar in Inkscape to ensure your tool is the proper size using the measurements from earlier.
+Be sure to click the lock icon to ensure the with and height aspect ratio is maintained.
+{{< img "08a_resize.png" >}}

 08. Use Inkscape's bitmap trace function to convert the tools to vector paths.
 {{< img "08_bitmap_trace_menu.png" "400">}}